JosueArronis/currency_exchanger/client/README.md

-# In the project directory, you can run:
+# In the CLIENT directory, you can run:

 ## Instalation